rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 Updating the decomposition (load balancing)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As the bodies move each subdomain may experience overall distorsion and diffusion of bodies to/from other subdomains.
-We want to keep the subdomains as compact as possible to minimize communications, instead.
-An algorithm does that dynamically if :yref:`mpy.REALLOCATE_FREQUENCY <yade.mpy.REALLOCATE_FREQUENCY>`>0.
-It exploits :yref:`InsertionSortCollider` to reassign bodies efficiently and in synchronicity with collision detection.
+As the bodies move, each subdomain may experience overall distortion and diffusion of bodies leading to an undesirable overlap between multiple subdomains.
+This subdomain overlap introduces inefficiencies in communications between MPI workers, and thus we aim to keep the subdomains as compact as possible by using an algorithm that dynamically reallocates bodies to new subdomains with an objective of minimizing MPI communications.
+The algorithm exploits :yref:`InsertionSortCollider` to reassign bodies efficiently and in synchronicity with collision detection, and it can be activated if :yref:`mpy.REALLOCATE_FREQUENCY <yade.mpy.REALLOCATE_FREQUENCY>`>0.

-The algorithm is *not* centralized in order to preserve scalability.
-It involves only peer-to-peer communications between the workers which share an intersection.
-The re-assignment depends on a filter for local decisions.
-The currently available filter is :yref:`mpy.medianFilter`.
-Custom filters may be used instead.
+The algorithm is *not* centralized, which preserves scalability.
+Additionally, it only engages peer-to-peer communications between MPI workers that share an intersection.
+The re-assignment depends on a filter for making local decisions.
+At the moment, there is one filter available called :yref:`mpy.medianFilter`.
+Custom filters can be used instead.

-The criterion for re-allocating bodies in the median filter involves finding the position a median plane between two subdomains such that after discriminating bodies on the "+" and "-" side of that plane the total number in each subdomain is preserved.
+The median filter body re-allocation criterion criterion involves finding the position of a median plane between two subdomains such that after discriminating bodies on the "+" and "-" side of that plane the total number in each subdomain is preserved.
 It results in the type of split shown in the video hereafter.
 Even though the median planes seem to rotate rather quickly at some point in this video, there are actually five collision detections between each re-allocation, i.e. thousands of time iterations to effectively rotate the split between two different colors.
-These progressive rotations are for good since the initial split would have resulted in flat discs otherwise.
+These progressive rotations are beneficial since the initial split would have resulted in flat discs otherwise.

 .. youtube:: Qb5vPjRPFRw